jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 ### RESOURCES
 * List of "operations" from the amazing book *Operative Design: A Catalog of Spatial Verbs* by Anthony Di Mari and Nora Yoo, the `Resources` folder
-* Great [interactive typography cheat-sheet](https://codepo8.github.io/typography-cheatsheet/), if you're interested in the names of the parts of letters (and [this site](https://typesoftype.com/) which offers an even deeper dive)
+* Great [interactive typography cheat-sheet](https://codepo8.github.io/typography-cheatsheet/) if you're interested in the names of the parts of letters (and [this site](https://typesoftype.com/) which offers an even deeper dive)
-* [Tim Rodenbroeker's Youtube channel](https://www.youtube.com/c/timrodenbr%C3%B6kercreativecoding/videos)) has lots of cool tutorials, including some type-related ones
+* [Tim Rodenbroeker's Youtube channel](https://www.youtube.com/c/timrodenbr%C3%B6kercreativecoding/videos) has lots of cool tutorials, including some type-related ones
 * Fun [sphere-packing tutorial using type](https://www.youtube.com/watch?v=QHEQuoIKgNE) by Daniel Shiffman
 * Really wonderful breakdowns from [*Art of the Title*](https://www.artofthetitle.com/title/the-silence-of-the-lambs/) on how movie titles affect the tone of a film
-* Some [really fun demos](https://github.com/AmnonOwed/CAN_GenerativeTypography) from Amnon Owed (made in the Java version of Processing)
+* Some [really fun demos](https://github.com/AmnonOwed/CAN_GenerativeTypography) from Amnon Owed (made in the Java version of Processing, they don't all run correctly)
 * [Tons of bonkers historical type examples](https://publicdomainreview.org/search/?q=typography) from Public Domain Review